 - Chromosomal abnormalities: Chromosomal abnormalities are the most common cause of miscarriage.
 Scientists still don’t totally understand why chromosomal abnormalities lead to miscarriage.

 - Uterine abnormalities: Uterine abnormalities like arcuate, septate, or bicornuate uterus may make implantation more difficult and impact fetus development in the case that pregnancy does occur.
 However, corrective surgery can help improve pregnancy outcomes.

 - Thyroid issues: Thyroid disease may impact your hormones, including progesterone, and therefore may cause early (and even recurrent) miscarriage.
 Women with hypothyroidism (underactive thyroid gland) present an increased risk of complications, including miscarriage, preeclampsia, and perinatal mortality.

 - Infections: Infections may account to up to 15% of early miscarriages and up to 66% of late miscarriages.
 Most infections are preventable and treatable.
 Pregnant women usually benefit from regular screening for chlamydia, ureaplasma, cytomegalovirus, and toxoplasma.

-- Low progesterone or luteal phase defect: Low progesterone and luteal phase defect may both make conception more difficult because they prevent the uterine lining from becoming “sticky” enough to sustain a healthy pregnancy.
+- Low progesterone causing miscarriage or luteal phase defect: Low progesterone and luteal phase defect may both make conception more difficult because they prevent the uterine lining from becoming “sticky” enough to sustain a healthy pregnancy.
 This can impact implantation or cause early miscarriage.